Real-Time Dam Levels

 Current Weather & Evaporation Impact

-With a mild reading of 13°C today, surface evaporation is significantly reduced, helping to preserve current volume.
-Under current clear sky weather, there is no direct rainfall contributing to the immediate storage levels.
+With a mild reading of 15°C today, surface evaporation is significantly reduced, helping to preserve current volume.
+Currently experiencing partly cloudy conditions with no immediate precipitation, inflows remain entirely dependent on upstream river movement.

 Future Outlook & Monitoring